-The majority of our sales in 2015, 2016 and 2017 were denominated in U.S. dollars, Renminbi and Japanese yen, with the remainder in other currencies such as Canadian dollars, Euros and Brazilian real.
+The majority of our sales in 2016, 2017 and 2018 were denominated in U.S. dollars, Renminbi and Japanese yen, with the remainder in other currencies such as Euros, Brazilian reals and Canadian dollars.
 Our Renminbi costs and expenses are primarily related to the sourcing of solar cells, silicon wafers and silicon, other raw materials, including aluminium and silver paste, toll manufacturing fees, labor costs and local overhead expenses within the PRC.
-From time to time, we enter into loan arrangements with Chinese commercial banks that are denominated primarily in Renminbi or U.S. dollars.
+From time to time, we enter into loan arrangements with commercial banks that are denominated primarily in Renminbi, U.S. dollars and Japanese yen.
 Most of our cash and cash equivalents and restricted cash are denominated in Renminbi.
-Fluctuations in exchange rates, particularly between the U.S. dollar, Renminbi, Canadian dollar, Euros, British pound and Japanese yen, may result in foreign exchange gains or losses.
-We recorded net foreign exchange gain of \$22.9 million and \$25.4 million in 2015 and 2016, respectively, and net foreign exchange loss of \$23.4 million in 2017.
+Fluctuations in exchange rates, particularly between the U.S. dollar, Renminbi, British pound, Canadian dollar, Japanese yen and Euro, may result in foreign exchange gains or losses.
+We recorded net foreign exchange gain of \$23.4 million in 2016 and 2017, respectively, and net foreign exchange gain of \$6.5 million in 2018.

 The value of the Renminbi against the U.S. dollar, the Euro and other currencies is affected by, among other things, changes in China's political and economic conditions and China's foreign exchange policies.
-In late 2005, China amended its policy of tracking the value of the Renminbi to the U.S. dollar to instead fluctuate against a basket of foreign currencies, which caused the Renminbi to appreciate significantly against the U.S. dollar over the following three years.
+In late 2005, China amended its policy of tracking the value of the Renminbi to the U.S. dollar to instead track against a basket of foreign currencies.
+This change caused the Renminbi to appreciate significantly against the U.S. dollar over the following three years.
 In June 2010, the PRC government announced that it would allow greater flexibility for the Renminbi to fluctuate against the U.S. dollar, which resulted in further appreciation of the Renminbi, although in 2014, the value of the Renminbi depreciated against the U.S. dollar.
-In 2015, the PRC government changed the way it calculates the mid-point price of Renminbi against the U.S. dollar, requiring the market-makers who submit for the People's Bank of China's reference rates to consider the previous day's closing spot rate and foreign-exchange demand and supply, as well as changes in major currency rates.
+In 2015, the PRC government changed the way it calculates the mid-point price of the Renminbi against the U.S. dollar, requiring the market-makers who submit for the People's Bank of China's reference rates to consider the previous day's closing spot rate and foreign-exchange demand and supply, as well as changes in major currency rates.
 This change resulted in further depreciation of the Renminbi against the U.S. dollar.
-In 2016, the Renminbi continued to depreciate against the U.S. dollar, in response to which the Chinese government imposed restrictions on capital outflows.
+In 2016, the Chinese government imposed restrictions on capital outflows.
 In October 2016, the International Monetary Fund added the Renminbi into the Special Drawing Rights currency basket.
 However, the status of the Renminbi as an international currency is still being tested by the market.
-We cannot provide any assurances that the policy of the PRC government will not affect or the manner in which it may affect the exchange rate between the Renminbi and the U.S. dollar or other foreign currencies in the future.
+We cannot provide any assurances that the policy of the PRC government will not affect, or the manner in which it may affect the exchange rate between the Renminbi and the U.S. dollar or other foreign currencies in the future.